Frequently Asked Questions

 However, we do have several more personalized coaching options for partner churches ranging from phone conversations to on-site consultation.
 Learn more here (login required).

-What is the purpose of the 120-Day Appraisal/Plan resource?
+What is the purpose of the My HomePointe Plan resource?

-What is the purpose of Integrated Church Campaigns?
+What is the purpose of Integrated Church Campaign Initiatives?

 Semi-annual or trimester campaigns are designed to help you build a marriage and family emphasis into your existing ministry calendar.
 These campaigns may include a stand-alone sermon or special sermon series, an emphasis in your small group context, church media coordination, children’s and student ministry tools, etc. Campaigns serve as the catalytic context for inspiring family intentionality with the entire congregation.
-View a short explanation video below.
+View an example of one campaign initiative HERE.